The problem

-Now more than ever, the construction industry is under pressure.
-Apart from the obvious financial pressures, construction companies need to factor in: customer satisfaction, time constraints, environmental considerations, changing technology, keeping ahead of the competition as well as juggling a workforce that includes a multitude of trades.
+The construction industry is constantly under pressure.
+Apart from the obvious financial stresses, construction companies need to factor in customer satisfaction, time constraints, environmental considerations, changing technology, and keeping ahead of the competition as well as juggling a workforce that includes a multitude of trades.
 Delays are costly, frustrating and can have a disastrous impact on the project.
-Waiting for Screed to dry can bring a project to a grinding halt, construction ceases while the workforce is unable to access the area.
+Waiting for screed to dry can bring a project to a grinding halt, as construction ceases while the workforce is unable to access the area.

-To speed up screed drying, hiring a temporary boiler, tailored to the needs of each project will reduce delays to building work and keep the project on schedule, helping you to meet deadlines.
-Ideal heat Solutions are aware of the difficulties faced on site.
-Speeding up the drying process requires expertise and experience and should only be undertaken by an OFTEC approved, SafeContractor accredited company.
+To speed up screed drying, temporary boiler hire tailored to the needs of each project will reduce delays to building work and keep the project on schedule.
+Speeding up the drying process requires specific expertise and should only be undertaken by an OFTEC approved, SafeContractor accredited company with experience and a good reputation, with the resources to invest in the most efficient and advanced technology available.
+Ideal Heat Solutions has an excellent reputation for providing temporary, bespoke heating solutions to the construction industry.

-A levelling compound added to a surface to create a level floor and to bring it to the specified construction height.
-Screeds are usually made from pre-blended mortar mixed with either cement or anhydrous based binders.
+Screed is a compound added to a surface to create a level floor and bring it to the specified construction height.
+Screeds are usually made from pre-blended mortar mixed with either cement or anhydrous-based binders.
 Different screeds can be chosen to suit a variety of different uses/conditions.

 Types of screed flooring